Home > Overview of God's Annual Holy Days

 New Covenant Significance: At the beginning of the 14th day of Abib, at sunset, as commanded in the Old Testament, Jesus Christ celebrated the Passover showing God's truthfulness of His word and the precision of His appointed times.
 Christ, the Lamb of God, is now our Passover sacrificial lamb, and we look back at Christ's broken body for our healing and His shed blood for the atoning of our sins.
 The Passover is also the time we individually reconfirm the new covenant made with God the Father and Jesus Christ through the foot washing, unleavened bread, and wine instituted by Christ during His last Passover in 30 A.D.

-Genesis 3:14-15
+- Genesis 3:14-15

-Exodus 12
+- Exodus 12

-Leviticus 23:5
+- Leviticus 23:5

-Mathew 26, 27
+- Mathew 26, 27

-Mark 14, 15
+- Mark 14, 15

-Luke 22, 23
+- Luke 22, 23

-I Corinthians 11:17-34
+- I Corinthians 11:17-34

 The Feast of Unleavened Bread

 "The first day of Unleavened Bread (a holy day) is a memorial of God's promise to Abraham to bring the children of Israel out from Egypt -- on the 'very same day' after 430 years of captivity.
-Thus, this night is called by God 'a night to be much observed' (Ex.
+Thus, this night is called by God 'a night to be much observed' (Exo.
 12:42).
-It commemorates the beginning of the exodus of the children of Israel as God personally directed Moses and Aaron to lead them out of Egypt (Ex.
+It commemorates the beginning of the exodus of the children of Israel as God personally directed Moses and Aaron to lead them out of Egypt (Exo.
 12:40-42).
-The last day (a high day) is a memorial of God's final deliverance of the children of Israel -- as they passed through the Red Sea on dry ground and witnessed the destruction of Pharaoh and his armies who drowned in the sea (Ex.
+The last day (a high day) is a memorial of God's final deliverance of the children of Israel -- as they passed through the Red Sea on dry ground and witnessed the destruction of Pharaoh and his armies who drowned in the sea (Exo.
 14 and 15).
 The Wave Sheaf Offering -- held on the first day of the week during the feast -- was first performed when the children of Israel entered the Promised Land (Lev.
 23:9-14; Josh.
 5:10-12).
 This day initiated the barley/wheat harvest and was the first day in the count toward Pentecost.
 Wave Sheaf was a prophecy of Jesus Christ's ascension into heaven to God the Father to be accepted as the Savior of the world.

 "In the New Testament, the first holy day is a memorial of Christ being put into the tomb.
 He remained there for three days and three nights and was resurrected near the end of the weekly Sabbath during the Feast of Unleavened Bread.
 On the first day of the week, the Wave Sheaf Offering day, Jesus fulfilled the prophecy of the wave sheaf of Leviticus 23:10-11.